arqex/react-datetime/.github/PULL_REQUEST_TEMPLATE.md

 [ ] All new and existing tests pass
 [ ] My changes required the documentation to be updated [ ] I have updated the documentation accordingly
-  [ ] I have updated the TypeScript 1.8 type definitions accordingly [ ] I have updated the TypeScript 2.0+ type definitions accordingly
+  [ ] I have updated the TypeScript type definitions accordingly
 ```